Todd Phillips is getting the last laugh, as Joker 2 — Joker: Folie à Deux — will come to cinemas on 4 October, 2024.

 There's someone else other than Batman that shares their life with the Joker, and Folie à Deux is the perfect opportunity to introduce Harley Quinn to this dark and brooding world.
 Just like Dr. Harleen Quinzel worked at Arkham Asylum, Joker’s ending perfect sets her up.

-With Joker standing on its own much like Reeves’ The Batman, it’s doubtful Margot Robbie will make the leap from the Suicide Squad movies for Joker 2, but what if Sophie ends up being Joker’s Puddin’?
+With Joker standing on its own much like Reeves’ The Batman, it’s doubtful Margot Robbie will make the leap from the Suicide Squad movies for Joker 2.
 The topsy-turvy nature of Joker’s narrative means it’s not completely outside the realms of possibility.
-If not Beetz or Gaga, any number of A-list actors would be clamouring to play Harley Quinn.

 Watch the trailer for Joker